Gerdofal/foundryvtt-cyberpunkred/README.md

 # Suggestions

-If you wish to make suggestions, please submit issues or use my discord: https://discord.gg/BHzUZbj
+If you wish to make suggestions, please submit issues on the github issue trackeror use my discord: https://discord.gg/dET9xA6

 # Features Planned